Monday Evening Concerts: Peter Yates

-Distinguished performers during this era included: Sol Babitz, Richard Bühlig, John Cage, Robert Craft, Ingolf Dahl, Emil Danenberg, Wesley Kühnle, Frances Mullen, Marni Nixon, Kurt Reher, Sven Reher, Eudice Shapiro, Felix Slatkin, Leonard Stein, Josef Szigeti, and Paul Wittgenstein.
+Distinguished performers during this era included Sol Babitz, Richard Bühlig, John Cage, Robert Craft, Ingolf Dahl, Marni Nixon, Eudice Shapiro, Felix Slatkin, Leonard Stein, Josef Szigeti, and Paul Wittgenstein.

 Lawrence Morton

 Starting in 1954, Evenings on the Roof transitioned to a new director, and with this new leadership, the series changed its name.
-Thus, on September 20, 1954 Monday Evening Concerts was born, with the music scholar and critic Lawrence Morton as Director.
-On this program, the writer Aldous Huxley spoke about the poet Dylan Thomas before Robert Craft led the first performance of Igor Stravinsky's In memoriam Dylan Thomas.
+Thus, on September 20, 1954, Monday Evening Concerts was born, with the music scholar and critic Lawrence Morton as Director.
+On this program, the writer Aldous Huxley spoke about the poet Dylan Thomas before Robert Craft led the first performance of Igor Stravinsky's In Memoriam Dylan Thomas.